Leadership Awards

 • Leadership Potential: The award seeks individuals who show exceptional leadership potential, even if they do not hold a formal officer position.

-• Commitment to Inclusivity: Consideration will be given to individuals who actively promote inclusivity and demonstrate an ability to work with diverse groups of people within their co-curricular activities and interactions on campus.
+• Commitment to Inclusivity: Consideration will be given to individuals who actively promote inclusivity and demonstrate an ability to work with people from diverse perspectives within their co-curricular activities and interactions on campus.

-• Nominators may be any current UMD student, faculty, or staff.
-Preferably at least one nominator will be a faculty or staff member familiar with the student's qualifications for the award.
+• Nominators may be any current UMD student, faculty, staff, or alumni, but at least one nominator must be a faculty or staff member familiar with the student’s qualifications for the award.

-Supplementary Materials: Nominees will be notified of their nomination and asked to respond to the following essay prompts to further demonstrate their qualifications for the award (max 300 words each):
+Nominees will be notified of their nomination and asked to provide responses to the following prompts to further demonstrate their qualifications for the award:

-• Describe how you embody and uphold UMD's Core Values, emphasizing your specific contributions to the value of Inclusiveness.
-Additionally, select two other values from the following options—Learning, Discovery, Engagement, Sustainability, Innovation, Integrity, and Excellence—and elaborate on how you actively embody and contribute to these chosen values in your actions and endeavors.
+• Describe how you embody and uphold UMD’s Core Values of Connection, Curiosity, and Community-mindedness, elaborating on how you actively embody and contribute to these chosen values in your actions and endeavors.
+(300 word max)

 Recent Recipients